Free 2-Day TEFL Training

 South Korea has now reopened its borders after its initial lock down, meaning you can now teach abroad in Korea.
 Keep in mind, all travelers to S. Korea must provide proof of a negative COVID-19 PCR test result issued within 72 hours of their departure.
 Be aware that you won’t be able to hop on an internal flight until you have completed the mandated 14-day government quarantine, regardless of your vaccination status.

 However, once you’re ready to go, you’ll find lots of international and public schools with open positions for ESL teachers.

 Your teaching experience will vary considerably depending on whether you’re teaching in a city or out in rural areas.
 Cities are very advanced and fast-paced, whereas rural areas are a little more laid back.
 In both cases, be prepared to struggle with the language barrier but be excited for a whole new world of food and fashion.

 If you’re teaching in an international school, you’ll make between $1600 and $2500 a month.
 Public schools pay a bit less.

-Teaching abroad may look a little different in 2021, especially since COVID measures will be firmly in place.
+Teaching abroad may look a little different in 2021, with COVID measures in place.
 That said, there are still plenty of opportunities to volunteer abroad and to teach abroad and get paid.

-Here’s a little rundown of the different ways to teach abroad in 2021.
+Here’s a rundown of some of the ways you can teach abroad in 2021.

 If you’re looking to put your heart and soul into making a difference in 2021, why not teach English abroad on a volunteer basis?